HighPoint/aws-powershell-aerolite/README.md

 3) Add the SSMInstancesQuickSetupRole to the EC2's IAM.
 The Requirements section of this Readme shows how to do this.

-4) Open HTTPS port 443 in the EC2's Security Group.
+4) Open the HTTPS port 443 in the EC2's Security Group.

+5) Navigate to AWS Step Functions.

 # Samples